-If a student has a phone (or other personal electronic devices) in class, the teacher will confiscate the phone and the principal will keep the phone in the office.
-The phone will not be opened or looked through unless it contains evidence related to an incident.
-If a student refuses to give up their phone.
-The principal will be called.
-The student will be removed from class and receive an in-school suspension for insubordination.
+- 5th and 6th graders are required to silence and store their cellphone and other personal devices in their locker during the school day (8:20 a.m.
+3:30 p.m.).
+5th & 6th-grade students may not use cell phones/personal devices during the lunch/recess period.
+If a student has a phone (or other personal electronic devices) in class, the teacher will confiscate the phone and the principal will keep the phone in the office. - 7th and 8th grade students are required to silence and store their cellphone out of sight during all classes.
+If a student has a phone (or other personal electronic devices) out during class, the teacher will confiscate the phone and the principal will keep the phone in the office. - Cell phones/personal devices may be checked between classes. - Failure to follow these guidelines will result in disciplinary actions.
+Refer to the consequences listed below. - Appropriate cell phone or other personal device use is permitted by 7th & 8th-grade students at lunch/recess.

-Cellphone Personal Electronic Device Infractions will be tracked by Mr. Green in the office - separate from other minor and major infractions.
-Teachers do not need to fill out a minor infraction form.

-- During the school day 8:20 a.m.
-3:30 p.m. cell phones, personal tablets, or other personal devices must be silenced and stored in academic lockers. - Cell phones/personal devices may be checked between classes.
-No cell phones, cameras, iPads, or other electronic devices are allowed in the locker rooms. - Failure to follow these guidelines will result in disciplinary actions.
-Refer to the consequences listed below. - Appropriate cell phone or other personal device use is permitted by 7th & 8th-grade students at lunch/recess. - 5th & 6th-grade students may not use cell phones/personal devices during the lunch/recess period. - No cell phones, cameras, iPads, or other electronic devices are allowed in the locker rooms. - When a phone is being turned into the office students can check messages/calls during their lunch period. - Parents can contact the office at any time if they need a message delivered to their child.
+- No cell phones, cameras, iPads, or other electronic devices are allowed in the locker rooms. - When a phone is being turned into the office students can check messages/calls during their lunch period. - Parents can contact the office at any time if they need a message delivered to their child.